rtrdpenguin is a mechanical engineering major at North Carolina State University, and spends a lot of time working on his car.

-Tires are an often overlooked but extremely important part of your car.
+Tires are an often overlooked, but extremely important, part of your car.
 They are designed to be consumable, meaning tires are intended to be replaced when they wear out.
 Badly worn tires can adversely affect the handling characteristics of your vehicle, making it dangerous and unpredictable.
 Keeping your tires fresh, in good condition, and properly inflated is just as important as changing your engine oil!
-But when it's time to go buy new tires, there are so many options!
-And how do you know which tires fit?
+But, when it's time to go buy new tires, there are so many options!
+How do you know which tires fit?
 What type of tire is the best?
 This guide will answer those questions and more.

 How to tell if you need new tires

 A good rule of thumb for knowing when your tire are in need of replacement, other than the obvious falling apart or going completely flat, is the "penny rule."
 You simply take a penny, place it upside-down at the bottom of your tire's tread, and if you can see the top of Lincoln's head poking above the tire tread you need to get new tires.
 Most tires nowadays also have wear bars, which are colored lines that show up when a tire is worn out.
 Some of them even make an annoying noise when you drive on tires that are worn to a certain point!

 Tires for your performance car

 High performance vehicles demand high performance parts to operate the way they were intended to, and tires are probably THE most important part of your vehicle's performance.
 Horsepower and torque is fine, but what good is it if you can't put it to the ground?
 When choosing tires for your hot hatch, muscle car, sports car, off-road rig, or even your highway cruiser or grocery getter, it is important to match your tires to your needs and requirements to get the most out of your vehicle.

 Tire sizes -- how to read those confusing numbers